British lawmakers give initial approval to a bill to allow terminally ill adults to end their lives

 “We are the safeguard, this place, this Parliament, you and me," he said.
 “We are the people who protect the most vulnerable in society from harm and yet we stand on the brink of abandoning that role.”

-Although the current bill was proposed by a member of the ruling center-left Labour Party, it is an open vote with alliances formed that bring together those who are usually political foes.
+Although the bill was proposed by a member of the ruling center-left Labour Party, it was an open vote with alliances formed that bring together those who are usually political foes.

 At its heart, the bill would allow adults over the age of 18 who are expected to have fewer than six months to live to request and be provided with help to end their life, subject to safeguards and protections.
 They would have to be capable of taking the fatal drugs themselves.

-Supporters say the law would provide dignity to the dying and prevent unnecessary suffering, while ensuring there are enough safeguards to prevent those near the end of their lives from being coerced into taking their own life.
-Opponents say it would put vulnerable people at risk, potentially coerced, directly or indirectly, to end their lives so they don't become a burden.

-It's the first time the House of Commons has debated an assisted dying bill since 2015, when a similar measure failed.
-Only around a third of the lawmakers from that parliament are still in office.

 Prime Minister Keir Starmer, who has previously supported assisted dying, said the government will remain neutral and he wouldn't reveal how he would vote.
-Some members of his cabinet have said they will support the bill, while others are against it.
-Kemi Badenoch, the leader of the main opposition Conservative Party, has said she'll vote against.
+Some members of his cabinet had said they would support the bill, while others were against it.
+Kemi Badenoch, the leader of the main opposition Conservative Party, said she would vote against.

 Other countries that have legalized assisted suicide include Australia, Belgium, Canada and parts of the United States, with regulations on who is eligible varying by jurisdiction.
 More than 500 British people have ended their lives in Switzerland, where the law allows assisted dying for nonresidents.